andraugust/andraugust.github.io/notebook/airbus.md

 print('n with ships:', np.sum(has_ship))
 print('n without ships:', len(has_ship)-np.sum(has_ship))
 ```
-The result is mostly no ships: 150,000 without and 81,723 ships.
+The result is mostly no ships: 150,000 without and 81,723 with.

 What do images with ships look like?
 ```python